doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 # Esp8266 1-Channel Relay Board with MQTT

-Sketches for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus without modify physically the device nor by using any third part android app.
+Sketches for an Esp8266-01 STC 15f104W powered 1-channel relay board to be controlled remotely using a MQTT broker as communication bus without modifying physically the device nor using any third part android app.

 TL;DR